 - Quality Management

 If you don’t see a service that meets your exact needs in the list above, please explain your unique situation and opportunities to us.
 We know that transplant centers, cord blood banks, and regenerative medicine programs vary in volume, size, structure, and markets.
 Therefore, customized services are essential to meet specific needs.
 Chances are the necessary experience can be found among our consultants for the services that you need.

-We are here to help and the place to begin is a phone call (402.559.1185) or e-mail to our Client Service Coordinator, Janine Pufall.
+We are here to help and the place to begin is a phone call (402.559.1185).
 You will have the chance to explain the challenges and opportunities that your organization is facing and the outcomes that you want to achieve, and she will help you identify and select the services most beneficial for your organization’s needs.
 For more information, visit the FACT Consulting website.

 Patrick J. Hanley, PhD, is the Laboratory Facility Director for cellular therapy and stem cell processing at Children’s National Health System.
 In addition to GMP regulations, Dr. Hanley is interested in improving outcomes after stem cell transplantation, including bone marrow transplant and cord blood transplant.
 He currently sits on the Immunotherapy committee of the International Society for Cellular Therapy (ISCT) and co-chairs its Early Stage Professionals committee.
 Since 2013, Dr. Hanley has been a FACT inspector and inspects both cellular therapy and cord blood banking processing facilities.
 In addition to volunteering as an inspector, he is a member of the FACT Cellular Therapy Accreditation Committee and Cellular Therapy Processing Facility Standards Committee.

 Dr. Hanley shares his insights into why he became an inspector, and the benefits he has gained from this experience.